pexip/os-python-cryptography/docs/x509/reference.rst

         The value of the attribute.

+    .. method:: rfc4514_string()

+        .. versionadded:: 2.5

+        :return str: Format the given attribute as a :rfc:`4514` Distinguished Name string.

 .. class:: RelativeDistinguishedName(attributes)

     .. versionadded:: 1.6

     A relative distinguished name is a non-empty set of name attributes.
-The object is iterable to get every attribute.
+The object is iterable to get every attribute, preserving the original order.
+    Passing duplicate attributes to the constructor raises ``ValueError``.

     .. method:: get_attributes_for_oid(oid)